isaziconsulting/XRayFrontSideDetection/index.md

 ## Architecture

 Convolutional neural networks (convnets) are a deep learning technique that use a hierarchy of filter banks to extract visual features as an input for a classifier.
 Structurally Agni is a convnet with four convolutional layers and two dense affine layers.
 In particular our architecture is based on the widely used VGG model where each model "block" has two convolutional layers with the same number of filters followed a pooling (downsampling) layer.
-We also use [batch normalization](https://arxiv.org/abs/1502.03167) between layers to allow us to be less careful about initialisation and improve training speed.
-Agni also includes dropout in the last affine layer to regularise parameters to reduce over-fitting.
+We also use [batch normalization](https://arxiv.org/abs/1502.03167) between layers to allow us to be less careful about initialisation and improve training speed and regularise parameters to reduce over-fitting.

 ## Training